dani8439/LEGO_deals/README.md

 # LEGODeals

 Welcome to LEGO Deals!
-An interactive Ruby Gem that scrapes the top sales at Bricklink.com.
+An interactive Ruby Gem that scrapes the top sales of the day from Bricklink.com.

 ## Installation